Categories

 SUMMARY: RUNNING TIME: 1 Hr., 49 Min.

-Released by Universal Studios for the 1982 summer season, John Carpenter directed the film off Bill Lancaster’s script.
-The original source material is John W. Campbell’s 1938 novella, “Who Goes There?,” from which Lancaster’s storyline updated certain plot elements.
+Released by Universal Studios for the 1982 summer season, John Carpenter directed this remake off Bill Lancaster’s script.
+The original source material extends back to John W. Campbell’s 1938 novella, “Who Goes There?,” from which Lancaster’s present-day storyline modified certain plot elements.
 The project was filmed on refrigerated sets in Los Angeles, along with location shooting in both Alaska and Canada.

 Set in the winter of 1981-1982, the twelve-man team at a remote U.S. research base in Antarctica witness a Norwegian helicopter’s sniper (Franco) bizarrely targeting a sole wolf-dog.
-An explosive accident and miscommunication subsequently result in the deaths of the sniper and his pilot.
+An explosive accident and foreign language miscommunication subsequently result in the deaths of the sniper and his pilot.

 While the wolf-dog (Jed) is allowed sanctuary inside their base, the team’s physician (Dysart) and its hard-bitten helicopter pilot, MacReady (Russell), depart for answers at the Norwegian camp approximately an hour away.
 Probing the decimated Norwegian base’s ruins, the duo finds grisly evidence later identified via autopsy as a scorched half-human/half-alien hybrid.